OctopusDeploy/docs/src/pages/docs/deployments/databases/configuration/tentacle-and-worker-installation.md

 Cloud region deployment targets do not count against your license.
 :::

 Create a cloud region for each environment.
-In this example, a new role called `DbWorker` was created for these cloud regions.
+In this example, a new [target tag](/docs/infrastructure/deployment-targets/#target-roles) called `DbWorker` was created for these cloud regions.
 This will help differentiate these new deployment targets.
 Make a note of the Worker pool for that cloud region, and select the one that matches your environment of choice:

 :::figure
 ![](/docs/deployments/databases/configuration/images/create-cloud-region.png)